-To advocate for the needs of children and families in our communities by providing a neutral, child-focused location that facilitates a collaborative, trauma-informed multidisciplinary approach to the prevention, identification, investigation, prosecution, and treatment of all reports of child maltreatment.
+To advocate for the needs of children and families in all Randolph County communities by providing a neutral, child-focused location that facilitates a collaborative, trauma-informed multidisciplinary approach to the prevention, identification, investigation, prosecution, and intervention of child maltreatment.

 A task force was formed in early 2020 at the direction of Randolph County Prosecutor David Daly that worked to secure funding and a location for the county’s first child advocacy center.
 The Children’s Advocacy Center of Randolph County, a non-profit corporation, was formed and worked diligently to ensure that Randolph County joined 90 others in the state with child advocacy center coverage.